 Be prepared for some very cold days in Munich.
 It's quite cold in Beijing in the winter.
 In January, Beijing is generally much colder than Munich.
-Temperatures in Beijing average around -4°C (26°F), and Munich stays around -1°C (31°F).
+Daily temperatures in Beijing average around -4°C (26°F), and Munich fluctuates around -1°C (31°F).

 In Beijing, it's very sunny this time of the year.
 Beijing usually receives more sunshine than Munich during winter.
 Beijing gets 201 hours of sunny skies, while Munich receives 30 hours of full sun in the winter.

 In January, Beijing usually receives less rain than Munich.
 Beijing gets 3 mm (0.1 in) of rain, while Munich receives 43 mm (1.7 in) of rain each month for the winter.

 The spring brings many poeple to Beijing as well as Munich.
 Many travelers come to Beijing for the activities around the city and the natural beauty.
 Additionally, many visitors come to Munich in the spring for the activities around the city.